bvellacott/salesforce-build/README.md

 ###buildTools
 Contains modules referenced by Brocfile.js.
 Alter these to alter your build.

-###dev
+###.resource directories
-This is the core of your development every page/staticresource is represented by a folder in this directory.
-Use the 'newPage' and 'newResource' scripts in 'package.json' to create valid page/staticresource structures in this directory.
+This is the core of your development every page/staticresource is represented by a **.resource** folder.
+Use the 'newPage' and 'newResource' scripts in 'package.json' to create valid page/staticresource structures.
+The reason for using **.resource** directories is that it is compatible with MavensMate resource bundles.

+###aura
+Contains your aura components and apps.

 ###dist
 This is the distribution directory produced by running the 'build' script in package.json.
 Look at it to see the results of your build.
-The build will automatically deploy the staticresources and pages to the org that you have given credentials for.
+The build will automatically deploy the staticresources, pages, aura components and apps to the org that you have given credentials for.

 ###node_modules
 Contains your node dependencies and is managed by npm.